wa008/PopTranslate/README.md

 # TODO
+- [ ] Optimize request order: for work, it's not necessary to request google api
-+ More languages support for dictionary: English is only language to support temporary.
+- [ ] More languages support for dictionary: English is only language to support temporary.
-+ Fix bugs: This is not a mature product, it need more time to find bug and fix them.
+- [ ] Fix bugs: This is not a mature product, it need more time to find bug and fix them.

 # Thanks
 + [Free Dictionary API](https://dictionaryapi.dev)